helloPiers/aws-amplify-console-user-guide/doc_source/build-settings.rst

 Navigating to a Subfolder
 ===========================

 For monorepos, users want to be able to cd into a folder to run the build.
 After you run the cd command, it applies to all stages of your build so you don't need to repeat the command in separate phases.
+Note that this will not affect the artifacts section so you must update that accordingly.

 .. code-block:: yaml